Perimeter and Area Class 6 Solutions Question Answer

 Question 4.

-Four flower beds having sides 2 m long and 1 m wide are dug at the four comers of a garden that is 15 m long and 12 m wide.
+Four flower beds having sides 2 m long and 1 m wide are dug at the four corners of a garden that is 15 m long and 12 m wide.
 How much area is now available for laying down a lawn?

 Solution:

-We have, length of the garden = 15 m
+Here, Length of garden = 15 m

-and width of the garden = 12 m
+Width of garden = 12 m

-and width of a flower bed = 1 m
+Width of flower bed = 1 m

-The area available for laying down a lawn
+Now the area is available for laying down a lawn = (180 – 8) sq m = 172 sq m

 Question 5.